 Black Bear Program

-The MDWFP Black Bear Program was started in June of 2002 at the Mississippi Museum of Natural Science.
+The MDWFP Black Bear Program began in June of 2002 at the Mississippi Museum of Natural Science.
 The initial focus of the program was to conduct research on Mississippi black bears in an effort to learn more about this endangered species.
 At the time of the program's inception, it was estimated that there were less than 50 bears residing in the state.
 Today, estimates of our bear population have more than tripled.
-This population increase is due primarily to the recent appearance of female bears in our state which has led to the births of numerous cubs in the last several years, something not documented in Mississippi in the previous 40 years.
-There are currently three breeding subpopulations of black bears in Mississippi.
+This population increase is due primarily to the recent appearance of female bears in our state, which has led to the births of numerous cubs in the last several years, something not documented in Mississippi in the previous 40 years.
+There are currently three breeding sub-populations of black bears in Mississippi.
 Additionally, general sightings of bears have increased dramatically all over the state, likely due to dispersing bears from populations in neighboring states.
-The Black Bear Program is now housed within the Wildlife Bureau of the Mississippi Department of Wildlife, Fisheries, and Parks and continues to conduct research and educate the people of Mississippi about our black bears.
+The Black Bear Program is now within the Wildlife Bureau of the Mississippi Department of Wildlife, Fisheries, and Parks and continues to conduct research and educate the people of Mississippi about our black bears.
 Another primary objective of the program is the prevention of conflicts between bears and people.

-Black Bear Videos
+- Black Bear Conservation Coalition

 - Denning Chronology and Den Characteristics of American Black Bears in Mississippi

 - History and Status of the American Black Bear in Mississippi

 - Influence of Landscape Attributes on American Black Bear Den-Site Selection in Mississippi